 This company reported an astonishing 98% faster time to market for entering new regions with CockroachDB’s built-in data domiciling capabilities.

 If they had stayed with the PostgreSQL database they would have needed to hire an average 7.5 FTEs per state.
-Their application is currently available to users in four states, meaning the company has thus far avoided the need to hire approximately 30 staff augments, for an average estimated savings of $1,507,500 in FTE costs per state, or $6,030,000 overall.
+The company has thus far avoided the need to hire approximately 30 staff augments, for an estimated savings of $6,030,000.

-Choosing CockroachDB over Amazon RDS PostgreSQL (which the company also initially evaluated) allowed them to keep their tech team lean and agile.
-“Our entire technology team is about 50 people including project management, executive leadership, etc. We want to stay lean.
-With PostgreSQL, we would have needed to add between 10-20 engineers.”
-Their estimated (midpoint) annual operations FTE savings is $3,930,000.
+Choosing CockroachDB over Amazon RDS PostgreSQL, which the company also evaluated, allowed them to keep their tech team lean and agile.
+At the time, their technology department was about 50 people, and they wanted to stay lean as they scaled.
+With PostgreSQL, they were expecting to have needed to add between 10-20 engineers – a 20%-40% increase in headcount.

 No other sports betting application has the ability for a user to move from state to state and place wagers with the guaranteed ability to process in-state betting data, to help comply with The Wire Act.
 This ability is made possible by CockroachDB’s unique multi-regional data-homing capabilities.